darodweb/Acamica-Modulo1-HTML-CSS/README.md

-##Static website using HTML and CSS.
+##Static website using HTML and SASS.